folio-org/stripes-experiments/stripes-core/doc/component-hierarchy.md

 #### Loans

-Read only access to this patron's loans (you'd check things back in / renew them somewhere else right? though maybe not, people phone in)
+Renders a read-only list of this patron's loans.

 * Okapi data: loans for this patron (R)
 * Local state: none
 * Child components: **LoanBrief**

+> ISSUE: is read-only access enough?
+Perhaps we would want to be able
+> to renew a user's loans from here?
+But checking items back in is
+> presumably done somewhere else: it's not necessary to have first
+> found the patron before doing this.

 ##### LoanBrief

-Used to render a loan passed in through props
+Used to render a loan passed in through properties.

 * Okapi data: none
 * Local state: none
-* Child components: **ItemBrief**
+* Child components: **ItemBrief** (see above)

 #### Blocks

-Renders
+Renders the blocks placed on the patron.

 * Okapi data: Blocks (CRUD)
 * Local state: none